uscreen/dev-service/README.md

 ### $ service logs [service]

-Show logs of given or running services (abort with Ctrl-C).
+Show logs of all or given running services (abort with Ctrl-C).

 ## Provided services